Barfit History, Family Crest & Coats of Arms

 Spelling variations of forenames and surnames were common.
 Originally all records were in Latin and translating a record, whether it was a surname or village name was dependent on a verbal translation into the language of the times.
 Languages evolved too and that complicated entries.
 Spellings often changed in a person’s lifetime in various rolls (censuses) of the time.
 Many variations of the name Barfit have been found, including Barefoot, Barfoot, Barfitt, Barfit, Barford, Barefield, Barefred, Barefoote and many more.

 Early Notables of the Barfit family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Barfit Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Barfit Notables in all our PDF Extended History products and printed products wherever possible.

 Barfit Settlers in Canada in the 19th Century

 - George Barfit in Grates Cove, Newfoundland in 1860

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Seary E.R., Family Names of the Island of Newfoundland, Montreal: McGill's-Queen's Universtity Press 1998 ISBN 0-7735-1782-0